From HR to the C-Suite: What it Takes to Become CHRO

-Instead HR needs to focus on more complex people-focused strategies such as improving retention, engagement, brand and, ultimately, company revenue.
-That requires a C-level executive responsible for shaping the company culture.
-Some organizations even call the CHRO role the chief people officer.
+Instead, HR needs to focus on people issues such as retention, engagement, brand and, revenue.
+That calls for a C-level executive who shapes company culture.
+Some organizations even call the CHRO role the "chief people officer."

 While the growing importance of the CHRO sounds like good news for HR employees interested in the C-suite, there is a catch.
 Many CHROs hired in the last decade didn’t take traditional routes up the HR ladder.

-According to a survey of Fortune 100 CHROs by Russell Reynolds Associates, a majority did stints in other functions such as finance or sales, and “skipped” rungs like divisional head of HR.
+According to a survey of Fortune 100 CHROs by Russell Reynolds Associates, most did stints in other functions such as finance or sales, and “skipped” rungs like divisional head of HR.
 More than a third had worked an international assignment.

-During the economic recovery, leaders wanted to power company growth by aligning business strategy and people strategy.
-They did this by finding innovative people who could excel in the CHRO job, no matter where they happened to work.
+During the economic recovery, leaders wanted to power company growth by aligning business and people strategies.
+They did this by finding innovative people who could excel in the CHRO job, no matter where they worked.

 “CEOs and CFOs were starting to look at their people strategy and starting to challenge, ‘Where are the people who can execute this?’”
 Verity Creedy, of global HR consulting firm DDI, told Quartz at Work.
 Often they decided to look outside of HR.

-If CHRO candidates are being pulled from different areas of a company, how can a human resource manager or HR director with experience in talent management make sure they’re on the right track for a CHRO position?
+If CHRO candidates are being pulled from different areas of a company, how can a human resource manager or HR director with experience in talent management make sure they are on the right track for a CHRO position?

-According to the Bureau of Labor Statistics, human resources managers are the link between employees and a company’s management.
+According to the Bureau of Labor Statistics, HR managers are the link between employees and management.
 They handle hiring and recruitment, deal with staffing issues and oversee benefits programs.

 Interestingly, that last responsibility is more likely to propel a human resources manager to the C-suite than good people skills.
-While companies place value on people management, the skills that earn the highest salaries for CHROs are less about managing individual employees and more about managing the programs that affect a company’s entire workforce.
+While companies value people management, the skills that earn the highest salaries for CHROs are less about managing individual employees and more about managing the programs that affect a company’s entire workforce.

 Payscale research shows that the skills that have the most impact on salary for a CHRO are organizational development, strategic planning and benefits and compensation.